jfrelinger/scipy_proceedings_2012/jacob_frelinger/jacob_frelinger.rst

 distributions to those selected here were used in [Cron2013]_ and [Richards2014]_ and experience suggests these are appropriate for a wide variety of cytokine panels.
-Furthermore, examples of model parameterization can be found in the FCM documentation examples section [[link]].
+Furthermore, examples of model parameterization can be found in the FCM documentation examples section http://pythonhosted.org//fcm/advanced.html#clustering.
 If they need changing, hyper-parameters can be changed by changing instance variables associated with the `DPMixtureModel` or `HDPMixtureModel` objects.